broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 We have found that on some systems, MACS2 and Python3 are incompatible.
 It may be necessary to change virtual environments, or installed packages/dotkits after running MACS2.

+Main output file:

+* ***macs2_peaks.narrowPeak**: MACS2 narrowPeak file
+* ***macs2_peaks.narrowPeak.candidateRegions.bed**: filtered, extended and merged peak calls from MACS2.
+These are the candidate regions used in downstream scripts.

 ### Step 2.
 Quantifying Enhancer Activity: